zxkmm/2262Scan/README.md

 Feel free to post a issue if you need other clock/databit files.

 # Note
 I'm a noob myself.
-Thanks my friends' teaching and help from Mayhem discord server.
+Thanks the helping and teaching from my friends' in Mayhem discord server.